Virtual Tour

 In 2024, the Desert Botanical Garden is celebrating 85 years of natural beauty, tranquility and preservation — right in the heart of the nation’s fifth largest city.
 Nestled in Papago Park, where the stunning sandstone buttes serve as the perfect backdrop, the garden welcomes daily visitors year-round (closed on Thanksgiving and Christmas).

 For your next Tempe itinerary, a visit to Desert Botanical Garden is a must.
-Wander five thematic trails, view exhibits and rotating installations, explore endless immersive experiences, sip and savor at Gertrude’s restaurant, attend festive events and cultural celebrations, enjoy live musical performances and more.
+Wander five thematic trails, view exhibits and rotating installations, explore endless immersive experiences, attend festive events and cultural celebrations, enjoy live musical performances and more.

 Desert Trails